ben174/busy-boy/README.md

 ## What is this?

 The GitHub contribution graph is a handy quick glance at the activity of a user on GitHub.
 But you can easily game it by altering your commit dates.
-When I learned about this, I created GitDraw to have some fun and allow people to draw pictures in their contribution graph.
+When I learned about this, I created <a href="https://github.com/ben174/git-draw">GitDraw</a> to have some fun and allow people to draw pictures in their contribution graph.

 But as someone who has been a decision maker in the hiring process for quite some time now, I still sometimes find myself biasing at least part of my decision on my first glance at their GitHub contribution graph.
-Knowing how easy it is to game, if I am doing that, I'm quite sure others are too.
-I consider this a vulnerability in the hiring process.
-And with vulnerabilities, often times bringing attention to them is what it takes to teach people to not rely on them.
+Knowing how easy it is to game, I consider this a vulnerability in the hiring process.
+And with vulnerabilities, often times bringing attention to them is what it takes to teach people not to rely on them.

 So here is a tool which will allow anyone to fudge contribution activity.